briannapinson/my-app/README.md

 Submitted by: Brianna Pinson

 This web app shows a few alternative, metal, and punk bands along with links to their shows and tours.
+Below the artist displays the main genres of each band.
 It also has information regarding their recent releases, including songs and albums.

 Time spent: 3 hours spent in total